KevinVanthuyne/agon-backend/README.md

-# Scored Backend
+# Agon Backend

-This is the Spring Boot backend for the [Scored Discord Bot](https://github.com/KevinVanthuyne/discord-competition-bot) and Scored UI.
-It uses a PostgreSQL database to store all data.
+The Spring Boot backend for the Agon competition application.
+It provides a REST API to interact with it and is mainly used to persist all user, score and game data in a PostgreSQL database.

+For an overview of all Agon components take a look at the [Agon Docker Compose repo](https://github.com/KevinVanthuyne/agon-docker-compose).

 ## Setup